Galaor

-Galaor was a hero of Spanish romance.
+Galaor was a hero of Portuguese romance.

+The book Amadís de Gaula is attributed to Portuguese authors, mainly Vasco de Lobeira.

 The brother of Amadis de Gaul, Galaor was the model of a courtly paladin and was always ready with his sword to avenge the wrongs of widows and orphans.
+Unlike his more serious brother, Galaor is a profligate lover of women.